UniprJRC/FSDA/readme.txt

 You can start to familiarize with the FSDA toolbox in one of the following ways.

 A. Run the examples contained in files examples_regression.m or examples_multivariate.m.
    Notice that all examples are organized in cells
-B. Run the demos from the Matlab Start|Toolboxes|FSDA
+B. Run the tutorials in the FSDA Matlab help pages
-C. Type SHIFT+F1 and enter FSDA in the popup menu
-D. Watch the demos or videos in the demo section of the HTML help
+C. Watch the videos in the Examples section of the FSDA Matlab help pages
-E. Read section "Introduction to robust statistics" or
+D. Read section "Introduction to robust statistics" or
-	"Technical introduction to Robust Statistics" from the HTML help menu
+	"Technical introduction to Robust Statistics" in the FSDA Matlab help pages
-F. Read "Function reference page" from the HTML help.
+E. Read "Function reference page" in the FSDA Matlab help pages